even4void/aliquote/content/post/setting-up-mu4e-1-0-c.md

 {{% music %}}Tom Waits • *The Asylum Years*{{% /music %}}

-[^1]: I still haven't figured out how to make `org-mu4e-compose-org-mode` play well with the rest of my configuration when hooked under `mu4e-compose-mode-hook` (`C-c C-c` in message view does not send the message but remains binded its Org-specific counterpart), and I have to dig further.
+[^1]: I still haven't figured out how to make `org-mu4e-compose-org-mode` play well with the rest of my configuration when hooked under `mu4e-compose-mode-hook` (`C-c C-c` in message view does not send the message but remains bound to its Org-specific counterpart), and I have to dig further.